Chart Color Schemes

 Pomona has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the region: Noosa Trail Network Upgrade (Wahpunga and Woondum Trails), Lake Macdonald Dam Improvement Project, Noosa Biosphere Trails Upgrade Program, Gympie Water Resilience and Augmentation Project Phase 1.
-The following details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified two projects that are expected to have an impact on the area.
+Notable projects include the Noosa Trail Network Upgrade (Wahpunga and Woondum Trails), Lake Macdonald Dam Improvement Project, Noosa Biosphere Trails Upgrade Program, and Gympie Water Resilience and Augmentation Project - Phase 1.
+The following list provides details of those projects that are most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.